hrydgard/ppsspp-site/docs/faq.md

 ## Will PPSSPP be able to emulate the PS Vita in the future?

-No. PS Vita is a completely different machine, much more powerful than the PSP and with different security technologies.
-I don't have neither the information needed nor the time.
+No. PS Vita has a completely different machine architecture, much more powerful than the PSP and with different security technologies.
+I don't have either the information needed nor the time.

 Do look into the [Vita3K](https://vita3k.org/) project though!
 They are making good progress, although game compatibility is still quite low.